Thursday, March 04, 2010

 • You need to know what you stand for and what's important to you as a leader.

-• You need to have courage to make change, to try something that is out of your comfort zone.
+• You need to have the courage to make change, and to try things outside of your comfort zone.
 It may be delivering a difficult message, it may be making mid-course adjustments in ways that might be painful.

-• You're not going to get it perfectly right, but if you do nothing you're definitely doing it wrong.
+• You aren't going to get it perfectly right, but if you do nothing you're definitely doing it wrong.

 ...why not?...